fpagliughi/sockpp/README.md

 ### Build Options

 The library has several build options via CMake to choose between creating a static or shared (dynamic) library - or both.
-It also allows you to build the example options, and if Doxygen is
+It also allows you to build the example options, and if Doxygen is installed, it can be used to create documentation.

 Variable | Default Value | Description
 ------------ | ------------- | -------------